This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

 Richard J. Neutra

-Neutra’s ‘site’ is, at any effect, a place: the site inherits all the processual characteristic aspects of a place, or, at least, some parts of it.[8]
-For Neutra, any ‘site’ is characterized by mysterious forces – synthesized by the expression the spirits of the place – as well as by pragmatic constraints: the mysterious forces are intrinsic to Nature and determine the ‘moods and the intrinsic values of the site’ (e.g., topography, presence of clouds, breeze, sun’s position, the scent of shrubs and meadows, presence of trees, mountains in the background, etc.);[9] pragmatic constraints – or realistic constraints –, for Neutra, before other considerations, are those intrinsic to men’s psychology and physiology, and determine men’s adaptation to and modification of the site, which is, at any rate, an adaptation to and modification of the natural habitat – an alternative term used by Neutra for ‘site’ (the other term is ‘place’, obviously).[10]
-From the encounter of Nature – ‘the site’ – and Man – the ‘human responses, organic and social necessities’ –[11] architectures emerge, anchored to the place.
+Neutra’s concept of ‘site’ is effectively a place, inheriting some or all of the characteristic aspects of a place.[8]
+According to Neutra, any site is defined by both mysterious forces, which he calls the spirits of the place, and pragmatic constraints.
+The former are inherent to Nature and influence the ‘moods and the intrinsic values of the site’ (e.g., topography, presence of clouds, breeze, sun’s position, the scent of shrubs and meadows, presence of trees, mountains in the background, etc.);[9] the latter, – pragmatic or realistic constraints – are rooted in human psychology and physiology, shaping how people adapt to and modify the site, or natural habitat – an alternative term used by Neutra for ‘site’ (the other term is ‘place’, obviously).[10]
+From the encounter of Nature – ‘the site’ – and Man – ‘the human responses, organic and social necessities’ –[11] architecture emerges, anchored to its place.

-Through the architectural and theoretical work of Richard Neutra, this brief appendix remarks that any site, being a place, should be understood as an integrative structure, and not as a simple physical or geographical position.
-Many levels of interpretations suggest architects and planners should work with the inner grain and fiber of a ‘site’ or ‘place’, not against it: ‘never work against its inner grain and fiber.
+This brief appendix, drawing on the architectural and theoretical work of Richard Neutra, remarks that any site should be viewed as an integrative structure, rather than simply a physical or geographical location.
+Many levels of interpretations suggest architects and planners should work with the inner grain and fiber of a ‘site’ or ‘place’, rather than against it: ‘never work against its inner grain and fiber.
 You will pay dearly for any such offence’ [12] is Neutra’s conclusive remark on the importance of the site-as-place.

 Images 02-03: Kaufmann House, Palm Springs, California, US, 1946-47.
 Architect: Richard Neutra.